space-wizards/website-content/content/about/nightlies/_index.md

 No, while the main code is .NET, the builds will not start cross-platform.
 Two reasons:

 * We decided to use conditional compilation instead of runtime detection for some platform-specific functions.
-* We are currently using a native Rust library for parts of netcode which does not work cross-platform.
 * Godot is a native program too, good luck running that cross-platform.

 While we could theoretically solve both of these, we won't.
 It's not worth the hassle.